pingcap/docs/cached-tables.md

 - The tables of exchange rates in the financial sector.
 These tables are updated only once a day but not in real-time.
 - Bank branch or network information tables, which are rarely updated.

-Taking configuration tables as an example, when the application restarts, the configuration information is loaded in all connections, which causes a high read latency.
-You can solve this problem by using the cached tables feature.
+Take configuration tables as an example.
+When the application restarts, the configuration information is loaded in all connections, which causes a high read latency.
+In this case, you can solve this problem by using the cached tables feature.

 ## Examples